More on Affine Dynkin Quiver Yangians: Toroidal and Elliptic Algebras

 \item As we have introduced the twisted quiver Yangians above, it is natural to wonder if there could be certain trigonometric and elliptic extensions for them as well.
 A naive construction would be replacing the modes in the rational algebra with the corresponding cases.
 However, modifications will be required.
 Of course, they should still be subalgebras of the toroidal/elliptic quiver Yangians, and one needs to study such extensions of the $J$ presentation.
 We expect that such twisted algebras would be related to certain deformed $\mathcal{W}$-algebras via truncations.
 However, this has not been very well-studied even for the usual toroidal/elliptic algebras (see also \S\ref{outlook}).
 Therefore, we postpone the possible generalizations of the twisted quiver Yangians to future work.

 \item One does not have to stop at the torus, and it could be possible to consider more general Riemann surfaces of genus greater than one and even with punctures.
 This would lead us to the realm of generalized cohomology theories.
 The rational/trigonometric/elliptic quiver algebras are associated with the ordinary cohomology/K-theory/elliptic cohomology.
 In general, we can consider the function $\zeta(z)$ given by the inverse function of some formal group law logarithm..
 This should also be closely related to (generalized) CoHAs.
-See \cite{Galakhov:2023aev} for some recent developments. \end{itemize}
+See \cite{Galakhov:2021vbo,Galakhov:2023aev,Li:2023zub} for some recent developments. \end{itemize}

 Now, let us discuss the free field realization of the toroidal and elliptic algebras.
 As aforementioned, the (1,0) representation in the case of $A(m-1|n-1)^{(1)}$ for toroidal algebras was found in \cite{bezerra2021quantum}.
 For quivers without any self-loops (such as toric chiral quivers), a free field realization was given in \cite{Bao:2023kkh}.
-Here, we shall construct a free field realization for any general quivers.
+Here, we shall construct a free field realization for any general quivers\footnote{Notice that this free field representation is different from the crystal/vertical representation.
+It might be considered as some ``horizontal-like'' representation whose construction is similar to the one in \cite{bezerra2021quantum} for $A(m-1|n-1)^{(1)}$ quantum toroidal algebras.}.

 We shall first consider the toroidal quiver algebras.
 It would be instructive to write $\mathfrak{q}=C$, and we have the $\mathfrak{q}$-number $[n]_{\mathfrak{q}}=\frac{\mathfrak{q}^n-\mathfrak{q}^{-n}}{\mathfrak{q}-\mathfrak{q}^{-1}}$.
 The OPE of two vertex operators can be written as $V_1(Z)V_2(W)=\langle V_1(Z)V_2(W)\rangle(V_1(Z)V_2(W))$, where $\langle\dots\rangle$ and $(\dots)$ denote the contraction and the normal ordering respectively.
 This contraction is a rational function understood as a Laurent series that converges in the region $|Z|\gg|W|$.
 It would also be convenient to write the difference operator: